svenchilton/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI/README.md

 ## Notes

 1. If necessary, change the value of `python_version` in `Pipfile` from the default `"3.8"`.
 The app should work with Python 3.7 and up.
+2. As yet, my attempts to dockerize this app (see `Dockerfile`) and add Prometheus/Grafana monitoring with the `ml_monitor` [repo](https://github.com/wiatrak2/ml_monitor) have failed.
+3. There is currently no front end to the web app.
+4. Special thanks to [Leandro von Werra](https://huggingface.co/lvwerra) for help with integrating the bert-imdb model.

 ## License